Raghu-murugankutty/Raghu-murugankutty/README.md

 **`Areas of Expertise:`**

-• Proven ability to independently manage and deliver projects with high quality and on time.
+• Proven ability to independently manage and deliver projects with high quality and on time. <br>
-• Proficient in understanding, validating, breaking down business problems, and deriving research questions through sessions and design thinking workshops.
+• Proficient in understanding, validating, breaking down business problems, and deriving research questions through sessions and design thinking workshops.<br>
-• Experienced in building and maintaining production-level Machine Learning models in Python.
+• Experienced in building and maintaining production-level Machine Learning models in Python.<br>
 • Designed and implemented data pipelines for data ingestion, transformation, model training, and prediction.
-Experienced in developing logging, utility, and exception modules.
+Experienced in developing logging, utility, and exception modules.<br>
-• Proficient in deploying Machine Learning and Deep Learning models on Cloud platforms such as AWS and Azure using CI/CD deployment processes with GitHub Actions.
+• Proficient in deploying Machine Learning and Deep Learning models on Cloud platforms such as AWS and Azure using CI/CD deployment processes with GitHub Actions.<br>
-• Strong data manipulation and analysis skills using Python, SQL, Pandas, Pyspark, etc.
+• Strong data manipulation and analysis skills using Python, SQL, Pandas, Pyspark, etc.<br>
-• Proficient in data visualization with PowerBI, Tableau, MS Excel, Plotly, matplotlib, etc.
+• Proficient in data visualization with PowerBI, Tableau, MS Excel, Plotly, matplotlib, etc.<br>
 • Experience with deep learning frameworks such as TensorFlow, Keras, PyTorch, NLTK & Hugging Face.
-Good knowledge of SageMaker, LLMs, Gen AI, Mlflow, Docker & Kubernetes.
+Good knowledge of SageMaker, LLMs, Gen AI, Mlflow, Docker & Kubernetes.<br>
-• Experience in data science techniques covering statistical analysis, A/B testing, time-series analysis, and supervised and unsupervised learning.
+• Experience in data science techniques covering statistical analysis, A/B testing, time-series analysis, and supervised and unsupervised learning.<br>
-• Proficient in data feasibility checks, data profiling, Exploratory Data Analysis (EDA), Feature Engineering, model development, and evaluation, tuning for problem-solving.
+• Proficient in data feasibility checks, data profiling, Exploratory Data Analysis (EDA), Feature Engineering, model development, and evaluation, tuning for problem-solving.<br>
-• Collaborated with stakeholders to gather requirements and comfortable presenting and sharing ideas with other team members and stakeholders
+• Collaborated with stakeholders to gather requirements and comfortable presenting and sharing ideas with other team members and stakeholders.<br>

 **` Programming Languages:`**  Python, SQL, R, JavaScript **`DBMS:`** MySQL, MongoDB